Punam Phuyal

 Namche Bazaar is the most developed town in the Everest region of Nepal.
 It serves as the gateway to the southern base camp of Mount Everest.
 Every altitude trekking, such as the EBC trek, Gokyo Lake trek, Gokyo Cho La Pass trek, and Everest three passes trek, passes through this Himalayan Thamel.

-Namche Bazaar is situated at an altitude of 3,440 meters, making it an essential acclimatization point for trekkers heading to higher elevations.
+Namche Bazaar altitude 3,440 meters, making it an essential acclimatization point for trekkers heading to higher elevations.
 It is the second-day destination reached after trekking from Phakding.

 Trekking from Phakding to Namche Bazaar marks the second walking day of the Everest Base Camp trek.
 The walking distance is 7.4 kilometers, requiring trekkers to navigate uphill pine trails, suspension bridges, and stone-paved stairs.
 The trek takes approximately six hours and is more challenging than the Lukla to Phakding route due to its uphill terrain.